vizia/vizia-book/src/walkthrough/styling.md

 Space can be applied to just one side using the `left`, `right`, `top`, and `bottom` styles.

 Space can be applied to an element's children via some special styles on the parent: `child-space`, `child-left`, etc. all add space between a parent and its children on the specified side, while `row-between` and `col-between` adds vertical and horizontal space between children, respectively.
+These properties _override_ the child's spacing properties, but only for the child's space properties which are set to `auto`.

 Finally, there is one last important feature that Vizia's CSS adds over HTML's CSS: the stretch unit.
 In HTML, you can specify sizes and distances in units of pixels, percentage of parent size, and `auto`.